 Last year, we laid out the pink table cloth and did something I hadn’t done since I was a child myself.
 We colored Easter eggs with our daughter, who was about 2 1/2 years old at the time.

 This was her first real year to be able to understand the concept.
-Creating our own family documentary photo session while coloring Easter Eggs is as easy as pulling the camera out when the activity and motion are in action.
+Creating our own documented memories while coloring Easter Eggs is as easy as pulling the camera out when the activity and motion are in action.
 It’s about being present and aware of the details that will bring us joy forevermore.

 I started with photographing some of the “before” details, such as the eggs in the strainer after being cooled from the boiling water.

 It’s funny how some things, like these plastic & metal egg holders, are so much a part of our world when we are young.
 Years and years pass by that we don’t use them.
-It had to be 15-15 years since I had dyed Easter eggs.
+It had to be 10-15 years since I had dyed Easter eggs.

 Since I was busy photographing here (don’t worry, I did put my camera down too!), I documenting daddy’s helping hands, teaching, and showing our sweet girl what to do.
 Then, I shot her venturing out on her own, trying to dip the eggs herself, and settle into the independence that comes along with being a toddler.

 On this day, the sunset was incredible out our windows.
 We live in the middle of the country and are blessed to see this view often.
-I believe that photographing details of the weather, the light, and surrounding objects helps yield a feeling within of being there – even years later.
+Photographing details of the weather, the light, and surrounding objects helps yield a feeling within of being there – even years later.

 Next year, little bro can help too!
 This year, he wanted to taste test the egg in its shell – silly kiddo!
-Another memory, documented.
+Another memory, #documented.